ewartle/Happy-Choice/README.md

 ### **Try out this app:**

 * *Test on the Heroku server*
 1) Copy & paste this link into your browser:  https://testhappy.herokuapp.com
 2) Create an account by entering your Name, email and password, then press ‘Create Account.’
 3) Use your email and password to sign in to your new account.
 4) Click ‘Create New Survey’ to describe a decision, list choices and enter the emails of voters to be invited.
 Then click ‘Send’ to email the decision to each participant.
 5) Participating voters will then open their email invitations, allocate their 100 points to the choices and submit their ballots.
 6) Results will then display on the decision maker’s account page.

 * *Test Locally: note this app requires voters be able to submit their ballots to a common server, like Heroku.
 However, an example of a decision can be viewed from data already seeded in the database.
 A user can also create a decision and email herself multiple invitations to vote as a simulation.
 The app will run locally and display the votes of the local instance.*
 1) Create a directory on your local machine to store the Happy!Choice app.
 2) On GitHub, clone this directory.
-3) In bash on your local machine, navigate to the Happy!Choice directory, clone the GitHub directory to your local machine by running the following command in bash:  git clone <paste GitHub Happy!Choice address>
+3) In bash on your local machine:
+    (a) navigate to the Happy!Choice directory, clone the GitHub directory to your local machine by running the following command in bash:  git clone <paste GitHub Happy!Choice address>
+    (b) in bash: npm init –y
+    (c) to launch the program in bash:  node server.js    This should open up a page in your browswer with the landing page of the Happy!Choice app.
+4) In the browser, Create an account by entering your Name, email and password, then press ‘Create Account.’
+5) Use your email and password to sign in to your new account.
+6) Click ‘Create New Survey’ to describe a decision, list choices and enter your own email address multiple times to simulate multiple voters to be invited.
+Then click ‘Send’ to email the decision to each instance of your email.
+7) Open your email invitations, vote the decision choices and submit.
+8) After responding to all of the email invitations, you can view the results in Results page.